UKHomeOffice/elastic-datatables/README.md

 # elastic-datatables

-An elasticsearch datatables prototype that can be forked and customised to provide search functionality on elastic indexes
+An elasticsearch datatables component that can be forked and customised to provide search functionality on elastic indexes

 ## Components